agoering/spice-pinball/instructors/spice-libraries.md

 ### Installing the SPICE Sketchbook

 1. Download the zip file from [https://github.com/ayocom/spice-arduino](https://github.com/ayocom/spice-arduino).
-2. Unzip contents directly into the Arduino folder.
+2. Unzip contents and place folders directly into the Arduino folder (not the libraries folder).
-3. Rename the spice-arduino folder "SPICE".
 3. Open Arduino.
 The SPICE sketches should now be accessible via **File >> Sketchbook**

+### If your Arduino has a counterfeit FTDI chip

+**Mac OSX**